REPAIR & RECOVER

 Stops the Negative Effects on Your Health and Mood

-Not only overtraining runs the risk of injury, it will weaken your immune system, affect your sleep and mood.
+Not only overtraining runs the risk of injury, but it will also weaken your immune system, affect your sleep and mood.
 You could be the most cheery, happy person but overtraining will affect you when you think it hasn’t.
 You might become more irritable without realising.

-A weakened immune system will not only affect your muscle recovery but everything body related.
+A weakened immune system will not only affect your muscle recovery but everything body-related.
 Our immune system needs time and no stress to ensure our body is in good health.

 Avoid Burning Out

 This applies to both mentally and physically.
 If you’re mentally and or physically tired, you won’t be working out at your best.
-Both will lead to poor form, poor performance which may also result in injury and just giving up.
+Both will lead to poor form, a poor performance which may also result in injury and just giving up.
 This is where quality over quantity comes into place.
 You would want to make the most out of the workout and potentially try and challenge yourself to beat your personal best.